 wiring pattern

-In our kiln there are four elements connected in what is called parallel configuration.
+In our kiln there are four elements connected in what is called a parallel configuration.
 The image to the right shows these four elements connected in parallel going through a mercury relay.

 4 elements